SNAP Benefits in Oregon: How to Apply and Qualify

 Eligibility Criteria for SNAP in Oregon

-• Residency Requirements: You must currently live in the state of Oregon to apply for and receive benefits.
+Residency Requirements: You must currently live in the state of Oregon.

-• Citizenship Status: You must be a U.S. citizen or an eligible non-citizen, which includes lawful permanent residents of five years, refugees, asylees, and other federally protected groups.
+Citizenship Status: You must be a U.S. citizen or an eligible non-citizen, which includes lawful permanent residents of at least five years, refugees, and asylees.

-• Work Requirements: Most adults must register for work, and able-bodied adults without dependents face time limits unless they meet monthly work or training criteria.
+Work Requirements: Most adults must register for work, and able-bodied adults without dependents have specific monthly work or training requirements to maintain their SNAP benefits eligibility for Oregon.

 Download the app